Learning to Say No in 520 Languages

 About BroadBlogsI have a Ph.D. from UCLA in sociology (emphasis: gender, social psych).
 I currently teach sociology and women's studies at Foothill College in Los Altos Hills, CA. I have also lectured at San Jose State.
 And I have blogged for Feminispire, Ms. Magazine, The Good Men Project and Daily Kos.
 Also been picked up by The Alternet.

-Posted on February 23, 2011, in feminism, gender, psychology, rape and sexual assault, sex, sexism, violence against women, women and tagged Ceres Artists, Control, domestic violence, feminism, gender, Karen Gutfreund, learning to say no, psychology, rape and sexual assault, sex, sexism, sexual assault, sexuality, social psychology, violence against women, women.
+Posted on February 23, 2011, in feminism, gender, psychology, rape and sexual assault, sex and sexuality, sexism, violence against women, women and tagged Ceres Artists, Control, domestic violence, feminism, gender, Karen Gutfreund, learning to say no, psychology, rape and sexual assault, sex and sexuality, sexism, sexual assault, sexuality, social psychology, violence against women, women.
 Bookmark the permalink.
 11 Comments.